Jyess/PACPAC3/README.md

 studying).

 ### Story
-You are student who has failed all of his classes.
+You are a student who has failed all of his classes.
 Your only hope is to cheat in order to graduate.
 Collect the grades and avoid getting caught by the teachers.
 During this year, you also mastered the ability to become invisible.
 Take advantage of that power to sneak around more easily.

 ### Built with